stbenjam/claude-marketplace-template/README.md

 ### 3. Enable GitHub Pages

 1. Go to your repository Settings → Pages
-2. Set Source to "GitHub Actions"
+2. Set Source to "Deploy from a branch"
-3. Push to main branch to trigger deployment
+3. Select branch: `main` and folder: `/docs`
+4. Click Save

 Your docs will be available at: `https://your-username.github.io/your-marketplace/`

+After making changes to your plugins, run `make update` to regenerate the docs, then commit and push.

 ## Usage